1. University-wide Regulations

 Persons on Leave of Absence; Persons Who Are Not Members of the University

-1. On-campus misconduct by persons who are, for whatever reason, withdrawn, suspended, or on leave of absence from the University will be evaluated before these persons may resume their status as regular members of the University.
-In these instances, such persons will be granted the right to a full hearing by the appropriate University judicial body of any evidence relating to them.
-The results of such a hearing may have an effect upon their reinstatement as members of the University.
+1. Allegations of on-campus misconduct by persons who are, for whatever reason, withdrawn, suspended, whose degrees have been withheld, or on leave of absence from the University will be evaluated before these persons may resume their status as regular members of the University.
+In these instances, such persons will be granted the right to a full hearing by the appropriate University judicial body with respect to the allegations related to them.
+The results of such a hearing may have an effect upon their reinstatement as members of the University community or upon the granting of their degree.

 2. Incidents involving persons not subject to University discipline cannot always be handled by the University Department of Public Safety and may require the calling of outside authorities (under the conditions of the paragraph under On-Campus Misconduct and the Law).
 When persons who are not members of the University engage in serious misconduct on the campus, the University has no recourse but to press charges against them in the courts.
 (Members of the University involved in such cases, when their conduct is in violation of the law, cannot be guaranteed immunity either from arrest or prosecution.)